peteroupc/CBOR/README.md

 ```

 Reading data from a file (C#).
 Note that all the examples for
-reading and writing to files assumes that the platform supports
+reading and writing to files assume that the platform supports
 file I/O; the portable class library doesn't make that assumption.

 ```c#